AdobeDocs/experience-manager-64.it-IT/help/sites-classic-ui-authoring/manage-assets-classic-s7.md

 1. In the AEM classic UI, click **[!UICONTROL Digital Assets]** to access the digital asset manager.

 1. Select the asset (or assets) or folder from within the target folder you want to publish to Dynamic Media Classic and right-click and select **[!UICONTROL Publish to Dynamic Media Classic]**.
-In alternativa, puoi selezionare **[!UICONTROL Pubblica su elemento multimediale dinamico Classic]** dal menu **[!UICONTROL Strumenti] .
+In alternativa, puoi selezionare **[!UICONTROL Pubblica in Dynamic Media Classic]** dal menu **[!UICONTROL Strumenti] .

    ![chlimage_1-76](assets/chlimage_1-76.png)

-1. Passate a Dynamic Media Classic e verificate che le risorse siano disponibili.
+1. Passate ad Dynamic Media Classic e verificate che le risorse siano disponibili.

    >[!NOTE]
    >